The Practice Fusion API Challenge!

 What kinds of systems can plug in?

 It’s wide open!
 Patient health data can come from medical devices, mobile apps, social media services, websites and more.
-We’ve been brainstorming ideas including bluetooth-connected heart rate monitor s, iPhone apps like Lose it! and Diamedic, laboratory data, online caregiver journals for elderly patients and mood trackers.
+We’ve been brainstorming ideas including bluetooth-connected heart rate monitor s, iPhone apps such as Lose it!, laboratory data, online caregiver journals for elderly patients and mood trackers.

 What happens next?